jeanbourgain8/jeanbourgain8.github.io/posts/Substack/Page/Goodreads/2023-07-30-15:52:30/index.md

 ---
-title: The Case of The Sulky Girl - Erle Stanley
+title: The Case of The Sulky Girl - Erle Stanley Gardner
 slug: 2023-07-30-15:52:30
 date: 2023-07-30 15:52 UTC+05:30
 status: published